syn228/Natours-css/README.md

 # Natours-css
 Project dedicated to booking trips to locations with good natural landscape.</br>
-This project also serves as a personal practice tool for css, css animations, and sass.
+This project also serves as a personal practice tool for CSS, CSS animations, responsive design, and SASS.